roshyrowe/UKplace/README.md

 Then just click **[here](https://raw.githubusercontent.com/roshyrowe/UKplace/main/userscript.user.js)**, click "Install", refresh r/place and you're good to go!

+**The script will allow for CORS access press 'Allow all' when it pops up!!**

 This script will automate your tile placements according to a template, which we can edit remotely to rapidly push changes.

 The code is open source!
 Inspect it for yourself!